hugoocoto/pm/README.md

 # pm

-This is another package manager that reads a Lua configuration file and coordinates the download, build, and installation from remote URLs.
+Hugo's new (again) package manager that reads a Lua configuration file and coordinates the download, build, and installation from remote URLs.
 Packages are processed in parallel using POSIX threads.